RapidAPI/DevRel-Stack-Data/guides/posts/saad/build-news-app/post.md

 ## Choosing The API

 Let’s decide which API we are going to use.
-Go to [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=guides.rapidapi.com&utm_medium=DevRel&utm_campaign=DevRel) and [create an account](https://RapidAPI.com/auth/sign-up?referral=/hub?utm_source=guides.rapidapi.com&utm_medium=DevRel&utm_campaign=DevRel) if you haven’t already and then search for “news” in the search section.
+Go to [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=guides.rapidapi.com&utm_medium=DevRel&utm_campaign=DevRel) and [create an account](https://RapidAPI.com/auth/sign-up?referral=/hub?utm_source=guides.rapidapi.com&utm_medium=DevRel&utm_campaign=DevRel) if you haven’t already and then search for "news" in the search section.

 I am going to use the [Bing News Search API](https://RapidAPI.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-news-search1/?utm_source=guides.rapidapi.com&utm_medium=DevRel&utm_campaign=DevRel) by Microsoft Azure.